web-infra-dev/modern.js/website/builder/src/en/guide/advanced/define.md

 ## Setup Environment Variables

-For setting environment variables, you can also use the `source.globalVars` to replace expressions to simplify configuration and avoid writing a lot of `JSON.stringify(...)` stuffs.
+You may often need to set environment variables, in which case you can instead use the [source.globalVars](/en/api/config-source.html#source-globalvars) configuration to simplify configuration.
+It is a syntax sugar of `source.define`, the only difference is that `source.globalVars` will automatically stringify the value, which makes it easier to set the value of global variables and avoid writing a lot of `JSON.stringify(...)` stuffs.

 ```js
 export default {